 Eventually, Owen came to the conclusion that the bone belonged to a completely unknown giant bird.
 The scientific community ridiculed Owen’s theory, but he was later proved correct with the discoveries of numerous bone specimens, which allowed for the complete reconstruction of a moa skeleton.

 Since the first discovery of moa bones, thousands more have been found, along with some remarkable mummified remains, such as the frightening-looking Mount Owen claw.
 Some of these samples still exhibit soft tissue with muscle, skin, and even feathers.
 Most of the fossilized remains have been found in dunes, swamps, and caves, where birds may have entered to nest or to escape bad weather, preserved through desiccation when the bird died in a naturally dry site (for example, a cave with a constant dry breeze blowing through it).

 The Rise and Fall of the Moa

-When Polynesians first migrated to New Zealand in the middle of the 13th century, the moa population was flourishing.
+Before the first Polynesians migrated to New Zealand in the middle of the 13th century, the moa population was flourishing.
 They were the dominant herbivores in New Zealand’s forest, shrubland, and subalpine ecosystems for thousands of years, and had only one predator—the Haast’s eagle.
-However, when the first humans arrived in New Zealand, the moa rapidly became endangered due to over-hunting and habitat destruction.
+However, after the 13th century, the moa rapidly became endangered due to over-hunting and habitat destruction.